Public psychiatric hospitals and services in Nigeria

 A lot of people ask me about where they can get psychiatric services in Nigeria, and I've been meaning to make a list for a long time.
 And now, here it is.

-But first, two things.
-One, allow me to give you a brief history of psychiatric services in Nigeria, as this helps explain the way I categorise the hospitals and why that may be more helpful for most people.
-Two, if you would like help with rising above mental illness for yourself or someone you care about, I've got a free course designed to help you figure that out.
+First, allow me to give you a brief history of psychiatric services in Nigeria, as this helps explain the way I categorise the hospitals and why I think that may be more helpful for most people.

 (If you know this history already and want to cut to the chase, I've got you — click here to jump straight to the list.)